ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/writing-tests.md

 ## Testing Ballerina Services and Clients

-Testing Ballerina services involves sending specific requests to the service using a client, and verifying the responses using the assertion functions.
+Testing Ballerina services involves sending specific requests to the service using a client and verifying the responses using the assertion functions.
 The aim is to make sure that the service and client behave as expected when sending and recieving both expected requests and malformed ones.

 ### Configuring Services and Clients

-Services or Clients can be defined in such a way as to accommodate for testing under certain conditions by making use of Configurable variables.
+Service or client configurations can be defined for testing using Configurable variables.
 Maintaining a test configurable configuration allows us to re-define the host or port as required.
-For example, when defining a Service, the value for the host or port can be specified in the `Config.toml` file, which will be used specifically when running the tests.
+For example, when defining a service, the value for the host or port can be specified in the `Config.toml` file, which will be used specifically when running the tests.

 ```ballerina
 configurable string hostName = ?;